Why am I writing this blog?

 Queensland Health’s post-flood focus was on the issue of asbestos debris and contaminated water problems as these were the issues of key public health concern.
 Information for the public in relation to dealing with lead in paint during home renovation and restoration work was already available and accessible to renovators and contractors.

-I gained information about the opportunistic blood lead testing of children in the Mount Isa Hospital which provided some idea of the extent of blood lead levels in Mount Isa children, since the last real survey was back in 2011.
-As far as I have been able to discover, the results of that opportunistic testing have not been made public by Queensland Health.
+I’ve learned about the opportunistic blood lead testing of children in the Mount Isa Hospital which provides some idea of the extent of blood lead levels in Mount Isa children, since the last real survey was back in 2011.
+But as far as I have been able to discover, the results of that opportunistic testing have not been made public by Queensland Health.
+What are they hiding?

-I was also advised of the acquisition of a portable XRF spectrometer so Health staff in Mount Isa could check homes for high levels of lead contamination in the event of notifiable blood lead levels in children living there.
+I was also informed about the acquisition of a portable XRF spectrometer so Health staff in Mount Isa could check the areas around homes for high levels of lead contamination in the event of notifiable blood lead levels in children living there.
 To the best of my knowledge, I have no indication that XRF has been used as yet.

-If we get back to painters, unless inordinate care was taken during sanding and paint removal, including dust masks and PPE, it’s likely that a painter working on an older (pre-1970s) house will have been exposed to lead paint dust, will have raised blood lead levels, and more importantly, will likely have taken some of that lead dust home.
+If we get back to painters, please be aware that unless inordinate care was taken during sanding and paint removal, including dust masks and PPE, it’s likely that a painter working on an older (pre-1970s) house will have been exposed to lead paint dust, will have raised blood lead levels, and more importantly, will likely have taken some of that lead dust home.

-Lead is particularly dangerous for young children because it can inhibit their brain development and have serious effects on their behaviour.
+Lead is particularly dangerous for young children because it can inhibit their brain development and have serious effects on their learning ability and behaviour.
 If you’ve read Nancy Hallaway’s book, you’ll understand what can happen.

 Every time a painter (or his family) is exposed to lead dust, a bit more lead will accumulate in his body.
 It’s really important to get your head around the fact that even small exposures over a period of time will add up, as will the harmful effects.
 There is no safe level of lead that you can afford to ignore.

-If you’ve been working on older houses, you will likely be lead-poisoned to a lesser or greater degree.
-The best way to ensure you get a blood lead test without questions is to ask for one and say you’ve been renovating a house painted with lead paint.
-(Medicare don’t like paying for blood lead tests without a giid reason).
+If you’ve been working on older houses, you will be lead-poisoned to a lesser or greater degree.
+The best way to ensure you get a blood lead test is to ask for one and say you’ve been renovating a house painted with lead paint.
+(Medicare don’t like paying for blood lead tests without a good reason).

 If that test comes back with a blood lead level over 5ug/dL (micrograms per decilitre), the testing laboratory has to notify Queensland Health, which “ought” to initiate some sort of audit and advice process.
 I say ought because it appears that Queensland Health fails to follow its own intervention policies in most cases, notifications for children in Mount Isa being the possible exception.